 4 Bar riers: Policies that pose barriers to student completion are revised or removed.
 1 Amend policies to reduce barriers based on consultant research and faculty Completed Year 1 and student survey responses 2 Expand student services offices, including advising, financial aid, library, Completed Year 1 technology center, and the ILC, beyond traditional business hours and in- person modalities.
-3 Conduct a communications audit to examine and revise how policies and Completed Year 1 J services are communicated, in terms of modality, language, and timing.
-Completed Teal 1 4 Ensure communications include gender-inclusive language (avoid using Completed Year 1 gendered pronouns) and alignment between campus, division, and department policies.
-5 Ensure that all policies are housed in an easily accessible location, shared with students in a timely manner, and written in a way that is clear and inclusive.
-Completed Year 1 6 Financial aid department reviews its own communications policies to ensure important information is being distributed early, often, and clearly.
-Not Started Year 3 7 When possible, eliminate division and department policies for uniform implementation of campus wide policies.
-Started, Not Complete Years 2-4 8 Compare departmental policy to college policy Not Started Year 2 9 Complete a full audit of holds at Wake Tech.
-Completed Year 1 10 Attendance: Eliminate the current mandatory attendance policy and remove the automatic withdrawal requirement Started, Not Complete Year 2 11 Registration: Implement a no-late registration policy [Change to Develop a Registration Policy] Started, Not Complete Year 2 12 Children: Eliminate the policy prohibiting children on campus and explicitly affirm the need for flexible childcare arrangements.
-Completed Year 2 13 Food: Eliminate [Revise] the current policy that does not permit food in classrooms [Campus].
-Completed Year 1 5 adv nections and Plans: Advisors know their students and students know their isors.
+3 Conduct a communications audit to examine and revise how policies and Completed Year 1 services are communicated, in terms of modality, language, and timing.
+4 Ensure communications include gender-inclusive language (avoid using Completed Year 1 gendered pronouns) and alignment between campus, division, and department policies.
+5 Ensure that all policies are housed in an easily accessible location, shared with Completed Year 1 students in a timely manner, and written in a way that is clear and inclusive.
+6 Financial aid department reviews its own communications policies to ensure Not Started Year 3 important information is being distributed early, often, and clearly.
+7 When possible, eliminate division and department policies for uniform Started, Not Years 2-4 implementation of campus wide policies.
+Complete 8 Compare departmental policy to college policy Not Started Year 2 9 Complete a full audit of holds at Wake Tech.
+Completed Year 1 10 Attendance: Eliminate the current mandatory attendance policy and remove Started, Not Year 2 the automatic withdrawal requirement Complete 11 Registration: Implement a no-late registration policy [Change to Develop a Started, Not Year 2 Registration Policy] Complete 12 Children: Eliminate the policy prohibiting children on campus and explicitly Completed Year 2 affirm the need for flexible childcare arrangements. · 13 Food: Eliminate [Revise] the current policy that does not permit food in Completed Year 1 classrooms [Campus].

+5 nections and Plans: Advisors know their students and students know their isors.
 Each student has a plan for climbing and completing their ladders early heir WTCC journey.
-1 Organize programs into metamajors/affinity groups in ways that are easily accessible and understandable Completed Year 1 2 Pilot and then organize Care Teams by metamajor and priority group (i.e. Vets, IT programs) Completed Years 2-4 3 Care Center: Establish physical presence at each major campus to support student use of resources (SWC in first year, expanding thereafter) Completed Years 1-4 4 Create engagement opportunities tied to metamajors [Orientation/Onboarding] Completed Years 2-3 5 Road Maps: Develop 2-year, 3-year, and 4-year recommended road maps for every degree (as applicable) under each meta-major affinity group to meet the needs of both full-time and part-time students.
-Started, Not Complete Years 1-2 6 Create on- and off- ramps through engagement Started, Not Years 2-4 Complete 7 Integrate Burning Glass maps with Advising Redesign Started, Not Complete Year 2 8 Develop an advising system that helps all incoming students develop educational/career goals and a plan for financing those goals as early as possible within their first year.
-Completed Year 2
+Camaralatad Voor 1 1 Organize programs into metamajors/affinity groups in ways that are easily accessible and understandable Completed Year 1 2 Completed Voors 2.4 2 Pilot and then organize Care Teams by metamajor and priority group (i.e. Vets, IT programs) Completed Years 2-4 3 Care Center: Establish physical presence at each major campus to support Completed Years 1-4 J student use of resources (SWC in first year, expanding thereafter) Completed 15015 1-4 4 Create engagement opportunities tied to metamajors Completed Years 2-3 7 [Orientation/Onboarding] Completed 1 Curs 2-3 5 Road Maps: Develop 2-year, 3-year, and 4-year recommended road maps for Started, Not Years 1-2 , every degree (as applicable) under each meta-major affinity group to meet the Complete needs of both full-time and part-time students.
+J 6 Create on- and off- ramps through engagement Started, Not Years 2-4 - Complete 7 Integrate Burning Glass maps with Advising Redesign Started, Not Year 2 Complete 8 Develop an advising system that helps all incoming students develop Completed Year 2 educational/career goals and a plan for financing those goals as early as possible within their first year.